It’s common knowledge that a clean home is good for us. Today we look at the benefits of a clean home once you tackle the big job.

 11. Improves your mental state

 Face it.
 There’s nothing better than walking into a house that’s clean and organised.
 You can breathe deep and enjoy the fact that your clean house will cause you little to no anxiety.
-The process of cleaning and de-cluttering has been known to provide a number of mental health benefits.
-Everything from physical movements to the completion of a task – they’re all things people find quite cathartic.
+The process of cleaning and de-cluttering has been known to provide several mental health benefits.
+Everything from physical movements to completing a task – they’re all things people find quite cathartic.